Compression theory for inhomogeneous systems: Methods

-This computationally difficult variational principle \emph{can} nevertheless be efficiently implemented with differentiable parametric lower bounds on mutual information.
-Such bounds are parametrised by a deep NN, and optimised simultaneously with the parameters $\mathbf{\Lambda}^i$ of the coarse-graining using stochastic gradient descent.
-This is the RSMI-NE algorithm, which some of the authors introduced recently~\cite{gokmen2021statistical,gokmen2021phase}.
+The computationally challenging RSMI variational principle can be efficiently implemented with differentiable lower bounds on mutual information~\cite{belghazi18a, Poole2019}.
+Such bounds are parametrised by a deep NN, which we call the \emph{neural critic} function (see below).
+The key idea behind this approach is that the estimation of mutual information $I(\mathcal{X}:\mathcal{Y})$ is converted to a classification task; where the \emph{neural critic}, $f(\mathcal{X},\mathcal{Y})$, is trained to distinguish so-called \emph{positive} and \emph{negative} sample pairs, which are sampled respectively from the true joint distribution $P(\mathcal{X},\mathcal{Y})$ and the product of marginals $P(\mathcal{X})P(\mathcal{Y})$~\cite{oord2019}.

+Some of the authors have recently used these techniques to develop a tractable implementation of the variational principle in Eq.~\ref{eq:rsmi} on regular lattices~\cite{gokmen2021statistical,gokmen2021phase}.
+This is the RSMI-NE algorithm, where the neural critic $f$ is optimised simultaneously with a coarse graining ansatz $\boldsymbol{\Lambda}$ using stochastic gradient descent, as we describe below.

-Here we extended this formalism and the RSMI-NE package to systems on arbitrary static graphs by casting the configurations into vectors according to the fixed coordinate system defined by the graph.
-The new graph-enabled RSMI-NE code using the NetworkX backend~\cite{networkx_code} is available publicly~\cite{rsmine_code}.
+In the present work we extended this compression framework for RG, and the RSMI-NE package to systems on arbitrary static graphs by casting the configurations into vectors according to the fixed coordinate system defined by the graph.
+The graph-enabled RSMI-NE code using the NetworkX backend~\cite{networkx_code} is available publicly~\cite{rsmine_code}.